Presentations

 Listen to an excerpt of this presentation, which was given at Randolph-Macon College on January 14, 2013.

-Editing 101: The Fundamentals of Copyediting This specialized class is designed for those who are in the editing industry (or who want to become freelance editors).
+This specialized class is designed for those who are in the editing industry (or who want to become freelance editors).
 This hands-on, interactive, one-day class will provide detailed discussions about the field, editing skills, and the business and IT requirements necessary to succeed.
-Add the course to your résumé, strengthen your skills, and learn how to run your editing business like a professional.
+The benefits of this course materialize through a better understanding of the industry, strengthening your marketable skills, and learning how to run your editing business like a professional with state-of-the-art IT techniques.
+And don’t forget to add this course to your résumé.

 Listen to the class introduction or to an excerpt from the class.